 Moving Valuation Protection

-We will take care of your valuable goods and can offer extra protection for peace of mind.
+We will take care of your valuable goods.
+We can offer extra protection for peace of mind.
 It’s as easy as 1-2-3.

-- Make a cash settlement for the cost of repair or the depreciated fair market value of the item.
+- A cash settlement for the cost of repair or the depreciated fair market value of the item.

-Under this option, movers are permitted to limit their liability for loss or damage to articles of extraordinary value (i.e. $100.00/lb or above) unless you specifically list these articles on the High Value Inventory form.
-Ask your Relocation Representative for more details.
+Under this option, movers are permitted to limit their liability for loss or damage to articles of extraordinary value (i.e., $100.00/lb. or above) unless you specifically list these articles on the High-Value Inventory form.
+Contact your Relocation Representative for more details.

-Full Value Protection Example: Determine value not less than $6.00 per pound per article for the protection level of the shipment for which you are comfortable ($6.00/lb x 10,000 lb shipment = $60,000 valuation coverage).
+Determine value not less than $6 per pound per article for the shipment’s protection level for which you are comfortable ($6/lb. x 10,000 lb. shipment = $60,000 valuation coverage).
 Please see the Full Value Protection chart for details.

 Released Value is provided for every move at no additional cost.
-It is the most economical protection available, however, the protection is minimal.
-Under this option the mover assumes liability of no more than $0.60 per pound per article.
+It is the most economical protection available.
+However, the protection is minimal.
+Under this option, the mover assumes the liability of no more than $0.60 per pound per article.

-Other protection and insurance coverage options are available to you to cover your home and furniture during the moving process, such as:
+Other protection and insurance coverage options are available to you to cover your home and furniture during the moving process, including:

-- Coverage under your current home owners or renters insurance policy.
-Please consult your insurance agent or provider for more details.
+- Coverage under your current homeowners’ or renters’ insurance policy.
+Please consult your insurance provider for more details.

-- Additional 3rd party insurance coverage, quoted upon request.
-Ask your Relocation Representative for more details.
+- Additional third-party insurance coverage, quoted upon request.
+Contact your Relocation Representative for more details.

 Limitations to Liability